MD-20880/RPI_AdafruitRF95_CircuitPython/TO_ASSESSOR.md

 Hardware Installation
 ===

-To utilize the SenosrPi, components below is necessary.
+To utilize the SenosrPi, components below are necessary.

 1. A Raspberry Pi SBC (As Gateway)
 2. A Raspberry Pi Pico CMU(As Sensor Node)